tankiJong/tanki-resume/app/contents/project-experience.md

 * Build several small game using the engine to learn different aspects of the game engine.
 * The ***Asteroid game***(GIF 1) is the first game I made, it's a 2D shooting game with corrective physics.
 * The ***Adventure game***(GIF 2) is a tiled based 2D explore game when I learned how to do ***procedure generation*** and use ***Dijkstra Distance*** to do path finding and battle fog.
+* the third figure is a test scene built to test my renderer works correctly for multiple lights.

 <div class="extra morph-gallary">
   <img src="images/morph-asteroid.gif">